 - 1. Water heater bypass valves should be set to NORMAL (refer to the 2-Valve Water Heater Bypass section).
-The two valves (one black, one white), must be turned in line with water heater supply lines (as shown).
-Make sure the water heater drain plug is in place on the water heater. - 2.
-Set the city water / tank fill valve (on utility center) to the CITY WATER (vertical) position (pointing down). - 3.
+Make sure the water heater drain plug is in place on the water heater.
+Bypass valve handles should point toward the water heater. - 2.
+Set the blue CITY WATER / TANK FILL valve (on utility center) to the CITY WA-TER (vertical) position (pointing down). - 3.
 Make sure both water valves at the water pump are in the NORMAL positions (see water valve configurations). - 4.
 Attach a fresh water hose to the fresh water connection inlet on the panel.
 Attach the other end of the hose to a pressurized fresh water source. - 5.
 Turn on the pressurized water to supply fresh water at all fixtures inside the recreation vehicle.
 The 12V pump is not used for this feature. - 6.
 Open the cold water supply faucets to bleed air from the water lines.
 When the water lines are nearly full, you may experience some "air pockets".
 Allow these to escape before closing the cold water supply faucets. - 7.
 The water heater will fill first, followed by the supply lines and faucets.
 Open the hot water faucets until air is bled off and the water is a steady stream.
 Close faucet. - 8.
 Turn the appropriate (12-volt gas or 120-volt electric) water heater control switch ON.
-The water heater must be full of water before turning it ON.
+The water heater must be full of water before turning it ON. - 9.
+To verify water heater is full, open hot water faucets, turn pump ON, and when water comes out in a steady stream the water heater should be full.
+Shut off faucets and the pump.

-To disconnect:

-Shut OFF the water at the external water source.
-Disconnect the hose from the utility center panel.
+To disconnect, shut OFF the water at the external water source.
+Disconnect the hose from the water source first, then disconnect from the utility center panel.

-Water Valve Configurations:
+Water Valve Configurations